troydg2000/code-wars/README.md

 # code-wars
-This repository stores my solutions to code-wars challenges in different scripting languages.
+This repository stores my solutions to Codewars challenges in different scripting languages.